Dreaming of Dad? You might be surprised to know that your dream may not be about him at all!

 For men who are fathers, Dad in a dream often refers to his own role as a father, just as a woman’s mother in a dream can refer to her role as Mom.
 So Dads, the same rule applies to you.
 Any negative element to the dream is likely a reflection of your own frustrations with fatherhood.
 If you are not yet a father but are trying or hoping to be, you’re going to be dreaming of your own father quite a bit.

 I hope you enjoyed this excerpt from Dream On It.
-The people chapter also covers: Mother, Unknown Men and Women, Baby, Child, Celebrities, Boss, Doctor, Police, Classmate… and more!
+The people chapter also covers even more about Dad as well as: Mother, Unknown Men and Women, Baby, Child, Celebrities, Boss, Doctor, Police, Classmate… and more!

 Get your copy of Dream On It and start understanding your dreams like never before!.